 Enterprise Architects help solve high-level, abstract problems, and they can partner with Solution Architects to turn the abstract vision into technical strategies.
 This cooperation and integrity are what we think can make a difference, and this is where we concentrate.

-We are building Archipeg - a cloud-based Enterprise Architecture SaaS that delivers both the EA and SA's power.
+We are building Archipeg - a cloud-based Enterprise Architecture Software (SaaS) that delivers both the EA and SA's power.
 We know this is the right thing to do, and we are excited about the future!